dhoyle/splicedocs-jekyll/pages/DBaaS/CloudManager/InitialStartup.md

 can click to display a small pop-up that describes the components.

 For example, here are the pop-ups from the <span class="ConsoleLink">Create New Cluster</span> screen:

 ![](images/CreateClusterPopups.png "Create Cluster screen Pop-ups"){: .indentedTightSpacing}

-Click the button again to dismiss a pop-up.
+Click the information button again to dismiss a pop-up.

 ### About the Cluster Parameters